snowmang1/snow_blog/content/posts/sxeme-Introduction.md

 <div style="text-align: center">
     <!-- overview of project -->
     <p>
-    To give an overview Scheme is a Lisp derivative functional language with an emphesis on simplistic syntax.
+    To give an overview, Scheme is a Lisp derivative functional language with an emphesis on simplistic syntax.
     I chose this language b/c of its power and simplicity.
 Scheme uses a delimiter surrounded prefix notation for function execution which makes it incredibly compact (if that is the goal), or explicit & easy to read.
     Scheme has a small token table making it easier to make a parser for it.
 The difficulty I see with making a